Alihan Demir: Drexel

 Coming into his junior season (2018–19), Demir added weight to his frame to better manage the toll of a Division I schedule.
 On November 17, he scored 21 points, including 14 consecutive points during a second-half stretch, in an 89–84 win over La Salle.
 On November 28, Demir posted 18 points and 14 rebounds, both game-highs, in a 70–67 defeat to NJIT.
 It was his first double-double for Drexel.
 On December 5, Demir recorded a then career-high 24 points in a 95–86 victory over Loyola Marymount.
-He bested this mark two games later against Quinnnipiac, coming off the bench to score 26 points on 11-of-15 shooting to lead the Dragons to a 92–83 win.
+He bested this mark two games later against Quinnipiac, coming off the bench to score 26 points on 11-of-15 shooting to lead the Dragons to a 92–83 win.
 On January 10, 2019, Demir contributed 20 points in a 79–78 victory over the College of Charleston.
 On January 17, he recorded his fifth double-double of the season with 22 points and a career-high 16 rebounds in a 72–66 win over Towson.
 On February 7, Demir posted a game-high 20 points and eight rebounds in a 69–57 victory against UNC Wilmington.
 In the following game, a 71–69 loss to James Madison, he scored a game-high 23 points, including 15 in the second half.
-On February 28, Demir recorded 24 points on 9-of-13 shooting in a 80–77 loss to Hofstra.
+On February 28, Demir recorded 24 points on 9-of-13 shooting in an 80–77 loss to Hofstra.
 As a junior, he averaged 14.8 points, 6.4 rebounds, and 2.9 assists in 30.3 minutes per game, earning third-team All-CAA honors.
 He was second on the team in both scoring and rebounding.

 In April 2019, Demir entered his name into the NCAA transfer portal as a graduate transfer.
-He was recruited by about 40 schools.
-On May 3, Demir committed to transfer to the University of Minnesota, choosing the Golden Gophers after having also taken a visit to Kansas State.
+On May 3, he committed to transfer to the University of Minnesota, choosing the Golden Gophers after having also taken a visit to Kansas State.
 He ran the decision by Vincent Grier, a Minnesota alum who had been Demir's teammate and mentor in Turkey seven years prior.